paolodelia99/mario-maker/docs/CONTRIBUTING.md

 Feel free also to add thing that you would like to see in the game.

+- [ ] frame rate drops when there are too many entities
 - [ ] State pattern for controlling the player and the enemies (https://gameprogrammingpatterns.com/state.html)
 - [x] FlagSystem (for winning)
 - [ ] Enemies to Implement